 No guaranteed returns.
 Peer-to-peer lending isn’t a traditional type of investment.
 While LendingClub investments have historical returns between 3% and 8%, there’s no guarantee that your investment will perform the same.

 Steep requirements.
 To become a lender, you’re required to make at least $70,000 per year and can’t lend more than 10% of your net worth.

 Long term investment.
 Your money is tied up in loans for 36 or 60 months.

 Gains taxed as ordinary income.
 Unlike interest and capital gains, your earnings from LendingClub are taxed as ordinary income.

-LendingClub holds an official accreditation on the BBB website along with an A rating and a 2- out of 5-star customer review score.
+LendingClub holds an official accreditation on the BBB website along with an A rating and a 3.4- out of 5-star customer review score, as of October 2020.
 However, there are many complaints about billing issues, denied loans and a lack of communication.
 Keep in mind that people with negative experiences are more likely to leave reviews than those with positive ones.